SharePoint/sp-dev-docs/docs/schema/schema-map-sharepoint-add-in-manifest.md

 **Applies to**: SharePoint Add-ins | SharePoint Foundation 2013 | SharePoint Server 2013

-This topic shows the schema definition for App Manifest.
+This topic shows the schema definition for **SharePoint Add-in Manifest**.

 > [!NOTE]
 > The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.